jwstegemann/fritz2-docs/Lenses.md

 ```
 `apply` allows you to change the current value of the inner entity within one atomic action.

-The interface and some convenience-methods are implemented by a separate project called `fritz2-optics` that are inherited as a transitive dependency by using `fritz2-core`.

 You can easily use this interface by just implementing `get()` and `set()`. fritz2 also offers the method `buildLens()` for a short-and-sweet-experience:

 ```kotlin